 Gertrude Stein once famously wrote, “A rose is a rose is a rose…” but if you’re a gardener, you know that’s not true.
-Fossil evidence suggests that the rose is about 35 million years old, and that today, there are well over 30,000 varieties of rose world wide.
+There are well over 30,000 varieties of rose world wide, so it will take some time to get to know roses.
 You can sort your way through tea, wild, moss, cabbage, Damask, Perpetual, Gallica, Noisette, Virginia, Portland, China, California, odorata, floribunda, centifolia, grandiflora, polyantha — or even a dreaded multiflora — roses, and still not have seen them all.
 So for simplicity’s sake, let’s look at the roses we carry here at Rolling Green Nursery, and why we’ve chosen them.

 These layers of roses let you grow them at foot, waist, and eye level throughout the growing season.

 - Shrub roses reach 3-5 feet tall roughly, and stay in a somewhat mounded, upright form.

 - Climbing roses can tendril several feet into the air supported by anything tall and sturdy, and they often feature large, showy flowers.

 - Rambling roses also climb, but can take on a more briar or thicket style, and often showcase smaller, daintier flowers.

 - Drift roses act as ground covers, and only reach about 2 feet tall.